nelmio/alice/README.md

 $objects = \Nelmio\Alice\Fixtures::load(__DIR__.'/fixtures.php', $objectManager);
 ```

+Note: You can also pass an array of filenames if you have multiple files with
+references spanning more than one.

 ### Detailed Usage ###

 If you want a bit more control you can instantiate the various object yourself